-Anti-Dilution Levy
+Anti-Dilution Levy for Waverton Real Assets Fund

-An investor may, at the sole discretion of the Investment Manager, be required to pay an Anti-Dilution Levy where there are net subscriptions or repurchases of Shares on a particular Dealing Day to cover dealing costs in order to preserve the value of the underlying assets of the relevant Fund.
-In the case of an Anti-Dilution Levy applied to repurchases, such levy shall not exceed 3 per cent. of the repurchase monies.
+An investor in Waverton Real Assets Fund may, at the sole discretion of the Investment Manager, be required to pay an Anti-Dilution Levy where there are net subscriptions or repurchases of Shares on a particular Dealing Day to cover dealing costs in order to preserve the value of the underlying assets of Waverton Real Assets Fund.
+In the case of an Anti-Dilution Levy applied to subscriptions and repurchases, such levy shall not exceed 3 per cent. of the subscription / repurchase monies, as applicable.